Growing Vegetables in Containers - Simple Container Vegetable Gardening Instructions

 You don't need to waste space by using broken pottery or stones at the bottom of your containers.
 However, to prevent the soil being washed away through the drainage holes, place a piece of metal mosquito netting or fly screen across the holes before adding the soil.

 growing tomatoes in containersThe sky is the limit really.
-You can even grow potatoes in old tyres!
+You can even grow potatoes in old tires!
 Here you can see tomatoes being grown in a plastic bucket.
 Sweet peppers can also be grown in this way, and because they are ornamental and attractive, they can be very successfully grown in a nice pot on your patio.
 Both tomatoes and peppers will probably need to be staked.

 As long as you containers have depth you can grow carrots and parsnips in containers and other root vegetables such as beetroot, turnips, and radishes, and even garlic.

-Small vegetables like cress, mustard, spring onions and most herbs of course, are ideal for growing in containers, as is fast-growing rocket, spinach and a variety of lettuces.
-Leaves can be picked on an ongoing process, even before they have matured.
+Small vegetables like cress, mustard, spring onions and most herbs of course, are ideal for growing in containers, as is fast-growing

 Vegetables that give a continuous harvest are also popular container growing vegetables.
 Silver beet, beetroot and rhubarb are examples of these.